 8. Software Related Videos: A number of videos were downloaded from YouTube, edited as necessary, then uploaded to the link here for convenience, particularly if the original videos are later removed from YouTube.

 9. Google Maps: A test example of using Google Maps.
-On clicking on the link, this will take you to a page where you will be prompted by Google Maps to allow access to your location, which will then be logged and you can view the log.
+On clicking on the link, this will take you to a page where you will be prompted by Google Maps to allow access to your location, and you can also view the access log before you continue, whether you wish to allow Google Maps access or not.
+If wish to proceed further and have allowed Google Maps access to your location, click the "Submit" button and you should be taken to a page displaying a map of your location with your coordinates.
+Your coordinates and other details will be logged on the server, which can be viewed.
 If you do not wish to proceed further, click the back button on your browser or the return link at the bottom of that page.
+In addition to that, you can view maps of previous visitors who have left records in the log.

 12. Ph.D.
 Thesis: My St.Andrews Ph.D. thesis is available here in pdf format.
 It can also be accessed directly from the University of St.Andrews website at https://research-repository.st-andrews.ac.uk/handle/10023/11103 where the abstract is displayed.
 The pdf file can be downloaded from the link on the left immdetiately below "View/Open".